felipeam86/cachesql/README.md

 **NOTE**: By default `cachesql` has logging disabled.
 This is to allow the user to choose within their own environment how and when to log messages.
-If you want to see the log messages as in the following examples, add this lines on top of your code:
+If you want to see the log messages as in the following examples, add these lines on top of your code:

 ```python